jwsu825/gnn_structure_fair/README.md

 # gnn_structure_fair
-This repo contains implementation for the experiments in the paper "An Unified Framework for Subgroup Generalization and Fairness in Graph Neural Networks"
+This repo contains implementation for the experiments in the paper "On the Topology Awareness and Generalization Performance of Graph Neural Networks"